darrenjkt/SEE-MTDA/README.md

 ### 1. SEE
 In this phase, we isolate the objects, create meshes and sample from them.
 Firstly, run the docker image as follows:
 ```
+# Run docker image
 bash docker/run.sh -i see

+# Enter docker container.
+Use `docker ps` to find the newly created container from the above image.
+docker exec -it ${CONTAINER_NAME} /bin/bash
 ```
 a) **Instance Segmentation**: Get instance masks for all images.
 If you are using the baraja dataset, we've provided the masks in the download link.
 Feel free to skip this part.
 ```